wires-org/tolerable-nvim-nix/README.md

 Read `:h config` for how to configure neovim.

 Additionally, this flake adds a few checks to your config.
 The derivation will fail to build if any lua syntax errors are found or any `vim.notify(..., vim.log.levels.ERROR)`'s are thrown.
-Change `doCheck` to disable this.

 ## Getting Started